 How many complaints are there against Receivable Recovery Services – RRS?

 The BBB has closed 33 complaints against Receivable Recovery Services in the preceding 3 years, with 22 complaints closed in the past 12 months.
 Most of those complaints alleged problems with billing and collections.
 Since December 2017, the Consumer Financial Protection Bureau (CFPB) has closed 39 complaints against RRS.
 Justia lists at least 3 cases of civil litigation involving RRS.

 Can Receivable Recovery Services Sue Me or Garnish My Wages?

 It is illegal for a debt collector to threaten to sue you or garnish your wages.
-It is also unlikely Receivable Recovery Services would sue you for a debt you may not owe or they cannot validate.
+It is also unlikely RRS would sue you for a debt you may not owe or they cannot validate.
 However, debt collection agencies are known to have summoned debtors to court and garnish wages after a default judgement.
 Contacting an attorney BEFORE this could possibly happen would be a smart move.
 We’ve helped thousands of consumers fight back against unscrupulous debt collection harassers.
 Find out if we can help you too today!

 Absolutely.
 Here are some Sample Cases